alisiikh/parsimmon-query-example/README.md

-Run `npm run test` to test this script
+Run `npm run test` to test the script.

-test.js file contains example usage.
+/test/QueryParserSpec.js file contains example usage.
+Add more expressions for testing there.

 Doesn't support dates.